 7. Destinations and Tours

-A world cruise takes you to some of the most magical, mystical, iconic and diverse destinations you can imagine.
-We are visiting 5 continents, 27 countries and 39 different destinations on this 2016 Sea Princess World Cruise.
+A round the world cruise takes you to some of the most magical, mystical, iconic and diverse destinations you can imagine.
+We are visiting 5 continents, 27 countries and 39 different destinations on this 2016 Sea Princess Round the World Cruise.
 It’s amazing.

-- There’s a comprehensive tour programme and you’ll be able to choose from a variety of ship’s shore excursions including culture, food, adventure, photographic, scenic, art or wine (or you can choose to do your own thing).
+- Princess Cruises offer a comprehensive tour programme and you’ll be able to choose from a variety of ship’s shore excursions including culture, food, adventure, photographic, scenic, art or wine (or you can choose to do your own thing).

 We’ve loved the ship’s shore excursions so far – they’ve been well organised and taken us to some incredible places in a short span of time.
 Plus, on a ship’s tour they fast track you to the front of queus in places like the Vatican where you could otherwise wait in line for hours.